jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 ## Async Iterators vs RxJs

 Reactive Extensions for JavaScript or RxJS is another way to manage asynchronous streams.
 A significant difference between the two is in how control flows when using them.
-For example this is the control flow around an async iterable for await:
+For example this is the control flow around an async iterable `for await`:

 ```javascript
 const source = // some async iterator